saladproblems/CCM-Core/README.md

 # CCM-Core
-A lightweight module for managing SCCM resources and collections that relies on CIM cmdlets and is compatible with PowerShell 6.0
+A lightweight module for managing SCCM resources and collections that relies on CIM cmdlets and is compatible with PowerShell Core and 7.0

 Purpose:
 * Get-WMIObject is deprecated and isn't currently in PowerShell 7.0, to show how to use CIM cmdlets (wmi 2.0)